|

 Broadband presence.

-This would certainly
+This would have certainly

-help to eliminate any
+helped to eliminate any

 competition for customers between the two brands.
 However,